Saturday April 16th @ 10:00am

 Shabbat Service - Saturday's 10:00am

 Live Rebroadcasts Sunday - Friday: Please Click on Christian World Media link

 In Rabbinical interpretation, two lines of thought exist.
 In the Middle Ages, Rashi, Ibn Ezra, and Kimchi believed this passage was speaking of Israel as a nation.
-Earlier interpretations from Rabbi’s with similar perspectives as Rabbi Jonathan ben Uzziel believe this passage is speaking of a person, a suffering servant Messianic Jewish Talmudist, Rachmiel Frydland has found this belief throughout early Judaism in the Babylonian Talmud, Midrash Rabbah, and Zohar.
+Earlier interpretations from Rabbi’s with similar perspectives, such as Rabbi Jonathan ben Uzziel, believe this passage is speaking of a person, a suffering servant.
+Messianic Jewish Talmudist, Rachmiel Frydland has found this belief throughout early Judaism in the Babylonian Talmud, Midrash Rabbah, and Zohar.
 (Please Click on Link for Source information, Isaiah 53).

 At Ohav Shalom we believe the personal belief is a more reasonable understanding of the scripture.

-First, Isaiah 52:13-15 reflects an individual rather than a nation and this them continues on throughout Isaiah 53.
+First, Isaiah 52:13-15 reflects an individual rather than a nation since this line of thought continues on throughout Isaiah 53.

 See, my servant will act wisely; he will be raised and lifted-up and highly exalted.
 Just as there were many who were appalled at him-his appearance was so disfigured beyond that of any man and his form marred beyond human likeness-so will he sprinkle many nations, and kings will shut up their mouths because of him.
 For what they were not told, they will see, and what they had not heard, they will understand.

 Next, earlier interpretation were speaking of an individual rather than a nation.